In this article...

 Illinois prenuptial agreements are governed by the Illinois Uniform Premarital Agreement Act (750 ILCS 10/1, et seq.).
 In order to be valid, premarital agreements must be in writing and signed by both parties.
 Prenuptial agreements need not be witnessed or filed with any governmental agencies or courts.

 Prenuptial agreements only become effective after the parties get married.
 If the marriage never occurs, any prenuptial agreements are void.
-Prenuptial agreements can be amended or revoked after marriage by written agreement of both spouses.
+Prenuptial agreements can be amended or revoked after marriage by the written agreement of both spouses.

 When is a Prenuptial Agreement Appropriate?